An occupational therapy assistant works under the supervision

 developmental, and other disabilities to participate in daily life to the greatest

 The Occupational Therapy Assistant (OTA) Program is coordinated by the Health Sciences Department and leads to an Associate in Applied Science (AAS) degree.
 Occupational therapy assistants choose and adapt tasks, activities and therapeutic media to improve the functioning of their clients.
 They instruct individuals and groups, contribute to evaluation and assessment, and communicate reports of patient progress to the health care team.
-The OTA program at LaGuardia is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-Graduates of the OTA program are eligible to sit for national certification for occupational therapy assistant, administered by the National Board of Certification in Occupational Therapy (NBCOT).
-ACOTE Contact Information 4720 Montgomery Lane, Suite 200 Bethesda, Maryland 20814-3449 Telephone No. - (301) 652-AOTA http://www.acoteonline.org NBCOT Contact Information 800 S. Frederick Ave.
-Suite 200 Gaithersburg, Maryland 20877-4150 Telephone No. - (301) 990-7979 www.nbcot.org
+The LaGuardia Community College occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
+ACOTE Contact Information 6116 Executive Boulevard, Suite 200 North Bethesda, MD 20852-4929 Telephone No. - (301) 652-AOTA http://www.acoteonline.org NBCOT Contact Information One Bank Street, Suite 300 Gaithersburg, MD 20878 Telephone No. - (301) 990-7979 www.nbcot.org

-Program results from the National Board of Certification in Occupational Therapy (NBCOT) can be found at https://secure.nbcot.org/data/schoolstats.aspx After successful completion of this exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
-In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+Program results from the National Board of Certification in Occupational Therapy (NBCOT) can be found at https://secure.nbcot.org/data/schoolstats.aspx After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+In addition, all states require licensure in order to practice; state licenses are usually based on the results of the NBCOT Certification Examination.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Occupational therapy assistants choose and adapt tasks, activities and therapeutic media to improve the functioning of their clients.
 According to the Bureau of Labor Statistics (BLS), the projected change in employment from 2014- 2024 is 40% for occupational therapy assistants, whereas the national average is just 11%.
 This increase is expected to add more than 16,000 new occupational therapy assistants across the country.
 BLS has indicated that the 2015 annual median pay for occupational therapy assistants is $54,520.* The New York State Occupational Therapy Association ( NYSOTA) is the only professional organization for Occupational Therapy in New York State.
 The American Occupational Therapy Association (AOTA) is the national professional association established in 1917 to represent the interests and concerns of occupational therapy practitioners and students of occupational therapy and to improve the quality of occupational therapy services.